AlKL/PlantWateringSys/README.md

 2. run 'npm start' to launch the browser
 3. The webpage will now try to connect to 'http://localhost:5000/plants'

+## Troubleshooting
+* if Visual Studio's server does not open up to 'http://localhost:5000/plants', a tweak to the correct server will be required.
+You can find the area to be tweaked in frontend/src/services/plants.js
+    const axiosIntance = axios.create({
+        baseURL: 'new-url-here',
+    })

+## Other
 ### Assumptions:
 - A plant takes 10 seconds to water from 0 to 10, thus each second increases one water level